Changissnz/nu_merchant_principal/README.md

-without the excess of other attributes that is there, for practical purposes, to serve other conditions not briefed in the description of this kind of deception's three primary components, due to the deliberation of designing a quantitative abstract by the use of elementary mathematical structures.
-The previous statement is arguable, and the decision to use differed forms is entirely up to the discretion of the reader that chooses to implement techniques of group-directed deception by first establishing the stepping stone of a preliminary past the abstraction of the plainform (natural language) description.
+without the excess of other attributes that is there, for practical purposes, to serve other conditions not briefed in the description of this kind of deception's three primary components, due to the written deliberation to design a quantitative abstract by the use of elementary mathematical structures.
+The previous statement is debatable, and the decision to use differed forms is entirely up to the discretion of the reader that chooses to implement techniques of group-directed deception by first establishing the stepping stone of a preliminary past the abstraction of the plainform (natural language) description.